xHiQuality/csci2150project1/README.txt

 Resources I used:

-MATLAB Documentation - to learn about various functions I could call for file read/write, and GUI.
+MATLAB Documentation - to learn about various functions I could call for file read/write, and GUI. e.g[evalc,fileread,fid,sprintf,etc.]

 ChatGPT 4.0 - if I needed extra explanation about the use of a function I would ask for help understanding it.
 For example: I knew that I could use evalc() to take the terminal output and transfer to a variable, however the MATLAB documentation wasn't clear for when the file was in a different directory.